 This post may contain affiliate links.
 Please read our disclosure policy.

 Chinese Silken Tofu is the perfect cold tofu dish that’s savory, spicy, and so delicious!
-I love how the delicate tofu soaks up the dressing and the best part is that the dish comes together in minutes!
-This is one of my favorite ways to eat tofu and once you see how simple and easy it is to make Chinese Silken Tofu, you’re going to love it too!
+I love how the delicate tofu soaks up the dressing and the best part is that the dish comes together in 10 minutes!

 Table of Contents